18F/handbook/_pages/business-units/18f/chapters/design.md

 ## Who we are

-The Design team at 18F includes content, user experience, front-end, visual, and service designers.
+The Design team at 18F includes content, user experience, front-end, product, and service designers.
 We are researchers, editors, prototypers, illustrators, and wordsmiths.
 We come from a variety of backgrounds, including government, non-profits, consultancies, corporations, and academia.

 ### Structure